Autism Spectrum Disorders

 Program Delivery: One (1) Year Cycle

-All required courses in the program are delivered online using a combination of desktop conference (live) sessions and web (on demand) activities on alternating weeks throughout each academic semester.
-Live sessions and other web activities are conducted entirely online within the WVU eCampus learning management system.
+ALL required courses in the program are delivered via ONLINE distance education, using a combination of desktop conference (live) sessions and web (on demand) activities on alternating weeks throughout each academic semester.
+Live sessions and other web activities are conducted entirely online withiin the WVU eCampus learning management system.
 All online activities are conducted in English.

 Students must earn an average of 80% or better on the required assessments designated for each course and also achieve a grade of B or better in each course or they may be dropped from the program.
 A grade of Incomplete will only be approved for emergency situations; all requirements must be completed prior to the end of the next academic semester.